-On systems with token ring interfaces not configured for multiring, arp will fail if an arp request with a rif is recieved.
+• On systems with Token Ring interfaces not configured for multiring, ARP will fail if an ARP request with a RIF is received.
 [CSCdi04274]

-A number of races exist in the X.25 code.
-These may result in the issuance of spurious traceback messages, or, rarely, in system reloads.
+- A number of races exist in the X.25 code.
+These may result in the issuance of spurious trace back messages, or, rarely, in system reloads.
 Problems will be observed most often on busy X.25 links connected to busy routers.
-[CSCdi04049]

-If X25 encapsulation fails, buffers may be lost.
+[CSCdi04049] - If X25 encapsulation fails, buffers may be lost.
 This manifests as a slow loss of memory.
-[CSCdi04449]

-Under some conditions the router may reload when the show x25 vc command is typed.
-[CSCdi04481]

-Under some conditions the router may reload when the show x25 map command is typed.
-[CSCdi04536]

-The X.25 switch code doesn't properly handle forwarding of a RESET packet, causing it to be returned on the line instead of forwarded over the TCP connection.
-[CSCdi04663]

-When an X.25 PAD connection receives an "indication of break" packet, that indication is not forwarded into the data stream of any possible outgoing connection.
-[CSCdi04908]

-Appletalk phase I fails to route over serial links configured for SMDS encapsulation.
-[CSCdi04914]

-With X25 TCP enabled, if data continues to be sent to a TCP connection in the CLOSEWAIT state after the X25 connection has been removed, then the router may reload.
-[CSCdi05031]

-The OUI fields of outgoing SMDS packets may contain "random" data.
+[CSCdi04449] - Under some conditions, the router may reload when the show x25 vc command is typed.
+[CSCdi04481] - Under some conditions the router may reload when the show x25 map command is entered.
+[CSCdi04536] - The X.25 switch code does not properly handle forwarding of a RESET packet, causing it to be returned on the line instead of forwarded over the TCP connection.
+[CSCdi04663] - When an X.25 PAD connection receives an INDICATION OF BREAK packet, that indication is not forwarded into the data stream of any possible outgoing connection.
+[CSCdi04908] - With X.25 TCP enabled, if data continues to be sent to a TCP connection in the CLOSEWAIT state after the X.25 connection has been removed, the router may reload.
+[CSCdi05031] - The OUI fields of outgoing SMDS packets may contain "random" data.
 This may interfere with communication with nodes that do very strict packet checking.
 The correct behavior is to zero these fields.
-[CSCdi05119]

-X.25 virtual circuits over which no data have ever been sent are not closed when the configured idle time has passed.
+[CSCdi05119] - X.25 virtual circuits over which no data have ever been sent are not closed when the configured idle time has passed.
 If any traffic whatsoever is sent over a virtual circuit, the idle timer will be applied thereafter.
 [CSCdi05123]

-When a frame relay interface transitions from up to down and vice versa, the system variables are updated but no SNMP trap is generated.
+- When a Frame Relay interface transitions from up to down and vice versa, the system variables are updated but no SNMP trap is generated.
 This is incorrect behavior.
 The correct behavior is to generate the SNMP trap.
-[CSCdi05198]

-The no x25 facility throughput command does not work.
+[CSCdi05198] - The no x25 facility throughput command does not work.
 There is no way to remove this facility.
-[CSCdi05217]

-If more than 22 parameter/value pairs are entered in an x29 profile command, memory will become corrupted, leading to a possible system failure.
-[CSCdi05307]

-Additional calls cannot be made if all available VCs are open and the first VC is busy even if the remaining VCs are idle.
+[CSCdi05217] - Additional calls cannot be made if all available VCs are open, and the first VC is busy, even if the remaining VCs are idle.
 The correct behavior is to check all VCs and not just the first one on the list.
-[CSCdi05374]

-There are instances where the frame relay initialization does not clear the loopback flag.
+[CSCdi05374] - There are instances where the frame relay initialization does not clear the loopback flag.
 An interface will incorrectly report that it is in loopback if the interface is in loopback mode with HDLC encapsulation, then reconfigured for frame relay encapsulation without shutting down the interface.
 The workaround is to administratively shut the interface and then reinitialize it.
 [CSCdi05483]